wateas/GDD_calculator/README.md

 # GDD_calculator
 Calculate Growing Degree Days from weather history data available from NOAA.

 Growing Degree Days (GDD) can be averaged between data from one or several csv files of weather station data.
+Unless the user believes that the local weather station alone is a good representation of his/her immediate area, the user may want to average data from 2 or 3 nearby stations.

 For calculation of GDD, soil temperatures should be used in place of air temperatures until leaf emergence.
 Soil temperature data can easily be substituted in the output files (csv).
 Otherwise, air temperatures can probably provide a reasonable estimate of GDD if the chosen date is approximately when the average soil temperature reaches 50 degrees F.  Alternatively, a date could be chosen that is halfway between when seed was planted and leaf emergence.